 systemctl disable docker.socket

-This stops all GPU-dependent processes, ensuring a clean reinstallation.
+reboot This stops all GPU-dependent processes , ensuring a clean reinstallation.

 Remove Old NVIDIA Drivers